 And the integration is easier than you’d expect because we’ve developed the platform to work with others.
 Where we are different is our identity-based authentication ties a proofed and verified identity to the access request.
 Meaning the employee’s biometric is the authentication method.
 By implementing 1Kosmos, users will log in to their Windows, Mac, or Unix desktop with a passwordless experience using real biometrics.

 Are you interested in learning more about making the most of your Windows Hello investment?
-Register today for our upcoming webinar.
+Watch our on-demand webinar.